rafaelruizmorales/Node/mern/README.md

                 -> User Clicks the like button ->
-                -> The auth middleware check if user is authenticated -> -> if it is, next will be executed, in our case the like Controller */
+                -> The auth middleware check if user is authenticated -> -> if it is, next will be executed, in our case the "likePost" Controller */

             const auth = async (req, res, next) => {